Contact: Privacy Officer

 Third party cookies, pixels, and other similar technologies may be placed on our website:

 - Analysis of our website activity.
-We use, pixels, cookies, in particular Google analytics cookies, and other similar technology to collect information related to the web traffic and number of visitors.
+We use pixels, cookies, in particular, Google Analytics cookies, and other similar technology to collect information related to the web traffic and the number of visitors.
 These are tools that enable us to measure the performance of the navigation on our website and provide you with customised personalised marketing messages that may be of interest or relevant to you.